 Once you’ve established the who, what and why, you need to ask another question:

-Does your brand suffer from disconnection?
-Are you seeing the same brand as your customers see?
 Take a look at your visual content and decide what message you’re promoting.
 Is it the one you want to promote?

 For example, if your brand is serious and uncompromising, why are you posting irrelevant funny memes on your social media accounts?
 Is your audience there for your humor or would a chart image of facts and figures be more appropriate?